 Much of management is about having the right mindset and orientation towards people.
 Think about the best coach you ever had.
-Did your coach rely on their title, punishment and a bonus to make you better and enable you to reach your potential?
+Did your coach rely on their title, punishment, and a bonus to make you better and enable you to reach your potential?
 Hopefully, your answer is NO. If not, I’m sorry.
-The best coach you ever had you probably made you better because they knew what they were doing, was a great motivator and showed you how to be better.
+The best coach you ever had probably made you better because they knew what they were doing, was a great motivator, and showed you how to be better.

 The best managers aren’t managers; they are unbelievable coaches.
 They know what they are doing, create visions for what can be, believe in their people, and mentor them to reach their potential.
 While people think of a manager as above somebody, a coach supporting somebody, underneath them to catch them when they fail and push them up to achieve.

 One of the difficult and painful transitions in a career is going from an individual contributor to a manager of people.
 The transition is much easier with the mindset of being a coach.
 Below are some best practices for being a coach, instead of a despised manager.

 Get the basics right